1953 Vicksburg tornado: Northern Vicksburg and Waltersville

+Plaque in Downtown Vicksburg of the Sunday Post-Herald covering the 1953 tornado.

-The tornado would strike residential areas north of downtown at F4 intensity.
+Then, the tornado struck residential areas north of downtown at F4 intensity.
 Entire neighborhoods along Adams Street, Randolph Street, Fayette Street, Jefferson Street, Locust Street, and other areas around them were completely leveled by winds in excess of 200 miles per hour.
-At least 3 deaths would occur in this area.
+At least three deaths would occur in this area.
 The tornado would then enter western sections of the Vicksburg National Military Park, destroying homes along Confederate Avenue.
 The Forest Hill observation tower to the east collapsed as well as residences along Union Avenue.
 The tornado would soon afterwards leave the limits of Vicksburg, and move into the community of Waltersville to the north.
-17 homes and a church along Sherman avenue would be destroyed.
+17 homes and a church along Sherman Avenue would be destroyed.
 The tornado would take its final life in Waltersville before leaving the community to rural areas northward, dissipating shortly after in wooded areas.